CCPCookies/resourcesPublic/doc/source/Tools/Api/CallbackStructures.rst

 Callback Structures
 ===================

-Long running main operations all allow the passing of an optional callback for use in recieving status updates from carbon-resources.
+Long running main operations all allow the passing of an optional callback for use in receiving status updates from carbon-resources.

 .. doxygentypedef:: CarbonResources::StatusCallback